umd-psycholing/TransCloze_old/README.md

 # transcribe.ipynb

 This script generates NLP-powered transcriptions of audio files and ouput TextGrid files with transcriptions.
-See transcribe.ipynb for details
+See transcribe.ipynb for details.